-- (a) The judge will convene the final pretrial conference at the time designated. - (b) Counsel must have completed all of the following tasks at the time the proposed final pretrial order is filed.
-In cases proceeding under L.R.
-16.2(a) or 16.3(b), these tasks must be completed not less than seven (7) days before the final pretrial conference or, if none is held, not less than seven (7) days before trial: - (1) Exchange Exhibits.
-Exchange copies of all items expected to be offered as exhibits, and all schedules, summaries, diagrams, charts, etc., to be used at trial, other than for impeachment or rebuttal.
-The copies of the proposed exhibits must be premarked for identification.
-Upon request, a party must make the original or the underlying documents of any proposed exhibit available for inspection. - (2) Designate Deposition Excerpts.
-Serve and file statements designating excerpts from depositions proposed to be offered at trial, other than for impeachment and rebuttal.
+- (b) Before filing the proposed final pretrial order, the parties must: - (1) Exchange Exhibits.
+Exchange copies of all items expected to be offered as exhibits, and all schedules, summaries, diagrams, charts, etc., to be used but not offered at trial.
+Impeachment or rebuttal exhibits need not be exchanged.
+Items must be premarked for identification.
+A party must make the original or the underlying documents of any proposed exhibit available for inspection on request. - (2) Designate Deposition Excerpts.
+Serve statements designating excerpts from depositions proposed to be offered at trial, other than for impeachment and rebuttal.
 Statements must specify witness, page numbers, and line numbers. - (3) Provide Deposition Summaries.
-Serve and file a copy of any summary of deposition testimony that a party proposes to offer at trial.
-This requirement applies only to those cases where the parties have stipulated to the use of deposition summaries in lieu of reading a deposition transcript.
+Serve a copy of any summary of deposition testimony a party proposes to offer at trial, provided the parties have stipulated to a summary in lieu of reading a deposition. - (4) Confer and Stipulate.
+Attempt to resolve objections to witnesses, proposed exhibits, and designations and summaries of deposition testimony.
+Counsel must stipulate to the admissibility of as many exhibits as is practical and consistent with preserving legitimate objections. - (5) Specify Outstanding Evidentiary Objections.
+Specify unresolved objections in writing on the opposing party's witness and exhibit lists.
+Objections not shown on the lists will be deemed waived.